-University of Hawai'i at Manoa, Campus Services Jodee Dang, Manager, BA, University of Hawai'i at Manoa Jean Okubo, Assistant Manager, BS, University of Hawai'i at Manoa
+University of Hawai'i at Mānoa, Campus Services Jodee Dang, Manager, BA, University of Hawai'i at Mānoa lccbooks@hawaii.edu

-Student Center Building (Lower Level) 455-0205 Monday-Friday 8:00 a.m.-3:30 p.m.
-Special night hours are posted
+Student Center Building (Lower Level) (808) 455-0205

+Monday - Thursday 10:00 a.m. - 3:00 p.m.
+(Special hours will be posted)

 For everything you need for college life and more!
 Stop by the Bookstore for all of your needs including textbooks (new, used, digital for purchase or rent) and supplemental materials, supplies, snacks, spirit items and more.
-Education pricing on computers, software and accessories are also available for currently enrolled students.
+Education pricing on computers are also available for currently enrolled students.
 You can also shop online at www.bookstore.hawaii.edu/lcc/